razvan-tudosa/arc-custom-lambda-local-invoke/README.md

-This repos is meant to reproduce an issue I stumbled upon while working with Architect framework.
+This repo is meant to reproduce an issue I stumbled upon while working with Architect framework.

 I'm trying to define a custom lambda through a plugin and manually invoke this lambda in sandbox for testing purposes.